 What file displays when someone browses to my domain name?

 When a visitor types your domain name in to their browser they are automatically directed to your website's default file.
-For example, to go to Google, you type google.com.
+For example, to go to Yahoo!, you type yahoo.com.
 It doesn't show up in your browser, but you're actually looking at the index.html page.
-Try it yourself, type google.com/index.html in your browser.
+Try it yourself, type yahoo.com/index.html in your browser.

 You might have guessed, index.html file is a default file.
 If it's the only default file in the root directory, it automatically displays when someone goes to your domain name.